akamai/coding-challenge/Korea/Jinwoo_Jeong_Blockchain_Routing_with_validation/README.md

 - It's not exactly the same environment, so debugging is difficult.( `Akamai Sandbox` doesn't support EdgeKV)
 - I deployed the source to Sandbox, but it was often not updated(It was fine with forced restart).

-  <br><br>
-- I am not familiar with javascript.
+- I'm not familiar with javascript.
 It took a long time to find out if it was a code problem or a problem with the akamai edgeworker.
 I wish use another language like Python.
 - There are still not enough documents, and the logs are hard to see.
   - I deployed it over 400 times. :(
-<br><br>

 - It was uncomfortable that 'onClientRequest' or 'onOriginRequest' did not allow more than one subrequest.
 - EdgeKV can only be called once, and other subrequests ([ex] httpRequest) can be called when EdgeKV is called.